org-zpr/zpr-core/README.md

 (3) "raa" is RegisterAgentAddress in which the agent sends its ZPR address to the
     node.
 Required since the node includes this in the connect message to the visa service.  "raar" is RegisterAgentAddressResponse.

+(4) The "hello" and "hellor" (hello-response) messages are placeholders and do not
+    transfer any information at the moment.
 ```